ibm-cloud-docs/vlans/configure-vlan-trunks.md

 {: #ui-manage-trunks}
 {: ui}

 You can establish or remove VLAN trunks using the UI.

+When you want to change multiple VLAN trunks with a bare metal server, consider using the bare metal server page that can affect multiple VLAN trunks at a time.
+For more information, see [bare metal VLAN trunks](/docs/bare-metal?topic=bare-metal-network-options#bare-metal-vlan-trunks).
+{: tip}

 ### Creating VLAN trunks using the UI
 {: #ui-create-vlan-trunks}